In-home NDIS services and LGBTQ+ families

 – Jax Jacki Brown OAM, disability and queer rights activist and parent

-Choosing in-home NDIS service providers for your LGBTQ+ family
+Choosing in-home NDIS providers for your LGBTQ+ family

-When you’re choosing NDIS service providers for your child, it’s always important to think about which providers will best help your child reach their NDIS goals.
+When you’re choosing NDIS providers for your child, it’s always important to think about which providers will best help your child work towards their NDIS goals.
 But your home is a private, personal space, so there might be extra things for you to consider when your child gets support at home.

 For example, you might not be fully out, or you might be out only with close friends and your chosen family.
 Or you might have an active or public role in your LGBTQ+ community, but you don’t want to do your public role at home.